brick/math/README.md

 For example, serializing on a machine with GMP support and unserializing on a machine that does not have this extension installed will still work as expected.

+#### PHPStan extension

+A third-party [PHPStan extension](https://github.com/simPod/phpstan-brick-math) is available for this library.
+It provides more specific throw type narrowing for brick/math methods, so that PHPStan can infer the exact exception classes thrown.
+Note that this extension is not maintained by the author of brick/math.